WarrXIII/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6 creates a script that creates a directory named my_first_directory in the /tmp/ directory Task 7 moves the file betty from /tmp/ to /tmp/my_first_directory Task 8 deletes the file betty
+Task 9 deletes the directory my_first_directory that is in the /tmp directory